Flamingos in Turks and Caicos

 The Salt Salinas

-In previous years, South Caicos was once a mainstay of the sea salt industry in the Turks and Caicos, and today there are hundreds of acres of abandoned shallow salt salinas, which attract a wide range of wading birds.
+South Caicos was historically a mainstay of the sea salt industry in the Turks and Caicos.
+Today, there are hundreds of acres of abandoned shallow salt salinas, which attract a wide range of wading birds.

-In addition to herons and egrets, Caribbean flamingo sightings are great, with the added bonus of the flamboyant birds being far more approachable than those at the more isolated locations such as at the extensive Ramsar Nature Reserve in the Caicos Islands and at Lake Catherine Nature Reserve on West Caicos.
+In addition to herons and egrets, Caribbean flamingo sightings are great in these salinas.
+An added bonus is that these flamboyant birds are far more approachable here than those at more isolated locations, such as at the extensive Ramsar Nature Reserve in the Caicos Islands and at Lake Catherine Nature Reserve on West Caicos.

-The salinas are located in the center of South Caicos, and access is easy from many roads on the island.
+The salinas are located in the center of South Caicos and are easily accessible from many roads on the island.

 The Highlands